freenas/freenas-docs/userguide/quick.rst

    Enter the Root Password

-Enter the password created during the installation.
-You should then see the administrative GUI as shown in the example in :numref:`Figure %s <quick_graphic_config_menu_fig>`.
+Enter the password chosen during the installation.
+The administrative GUI is displayed as shown in
+:numref:`Figure %s <quick_graphic_config_menu_fig>`.